 A rich, buttery yellow cake that’s perfectly moist and fluffy, layered with the creamiest, whipped chocolate frosting.
 This nostalgic birthday cake melts in your mouth and tastes like pure celebration - simple, classic, and completely unforgettable.

 Grease two 8 inch round cake pans.
-To make sure the came comes out easily, cut a round piece of parchment paper and grease it to the bottom of the cake pan.
+To make sure the cake comes out easily, cut a round piece of parchment paper and grease it to the bottom of the cake pan.

 In an electric mixer, beat the butter and sugar until whipped.
 Add in the eggs one at a time and continue to beat on medium.